On a smoothness characterization for good moduli spaces: Proof of the ``only if'' direction of Theorem .

-The proof of Theorem \ref{part:general-facts}.\ref{thm:polar} is relatively straightforward thanks to the work of Dadok and Kac on polar representations \cite{DaKa:85}.
+The proof of the ``only if'' direction of Theorem \ref{part:general-facts}.\ref{thm:simple} is relatively straightforward thanks to the work of Dadok and Kac on polar representations \cite{DaKa:85}.
 Recall that a representation $V$ of a reductive group $G$ is \emph{polar} if there exists a subspace $\cC$, called a \emph{Cartan subspace}, such that the map $\cC \to \spec K[V^G]$ is finite and surjective.

 In \cite[Theorem 2.9]{DaKa:85}, Dadok and Kac proved that if $V$ is polar with Cartan subspace $\cC$, then the group $W = N_G(\cC)/Z_G(\cC)$ is finite and $K[V]^G = K[\cC]^W$.
 By \cite[Theorem 2.10]{DaKa:85}, every polar representation is cofree.
 Furthermore, using the classification of irreducible cofree representations of simple groups, they showed that every irreducible cofree representation of a simple group is polar.